 A market approach is a methodology where the independent appraiser will look at comparable companies in the public market in order to reach the private 409a valuation.
 The market approach uses something typically known as an OPM backsolve.
 An OPM Backsolve is a methodology where the appraiser assumes the new investors or recent investors paid fair market value for their stock options and equity.
 Investors typically receive preferred stock, however, so the OPM backsolve is a special application for an option-based valuation method that takes into account the market value payment to calculate the preferred options into common stock options.

 The Asset Approach is typically the best approach for new startups that are pre-revenue and also have not raised any outside money.
 It is a very simple approach that consists of simply calculating a company’s net asset value and that number determines the proper valuation.
 These valuations are typically straightforward because it’s too early and there aren’t enough defining financial changes (positive or negative) to affect the valuation.

-Typically if these 409a appraisal methodologies are done within a 12 month valuation and done within these methodologies in the correct way as deemed by the IRS, they may be eligible for safe harbors to ensure extra security for that valuation.
-These are just an extra protection for your business as long as the valuation isn’t extremely unreasonable.
+Typically if these 409a appraisal methodologies are done within a 12-month valuation and done within these methodologies in the correct way as deemed by the IRS, they may be eligible for safe harbors to ensure extra security for that valuation.
+These are just extra protection for your business as long as the valuation isn’t extremely unreasonable.